 Lee explains: "As engine cleaners at the time, we'd been assigned ashpit duties by the charge hand cleaner for the trickle of steam engines still using the shed, which was basically deserted, as all the staff had moved over to the new diesel depot, which was to the left of the picture.
-This gave Mick and I, as steam enthusiasts, the freedom to take many photos in between our ashpit duties, especially as the chargehand cleaner seemed more in summary
+This gave Mick and I, as steam enthusiasts, the freedom to take many photos in between our ashpit duties, especially as the chargehand cleaner seemed more pre-occupied with his labourers in the new shed.